 11 of 11

 Hindquarter Cuts: Beef Round

 The beef round primal cut basically consists of the back leg of the steer.
 Muscles from the round are fairly lean, but they're also tough because the leg and rump get a lot of exercise.

 Just like the sirloin primal is separated into two subprimals, top sirloin and bottom sirloin, beef round likewise consists of multiple subprimal cuts: the top round (inside round), bottom round (outside round), and the knuckle.
 The bottom round is where we get rump roast and eye of round.

 Although you might braise a piece of beef round out of necessity, chuck always produces a more delicious piece of meat.
 There's a good reason for this.

 The top round and bottom round are lean and don't contain much collagen.
 Collagen is the type of protein that turns into gelatin when it's braised slowly.
 This means that braised rump roast isn't as succulent as braised chuck roast.

 More often than not, the best use of round roasts is to roast them slowly so they turn out medium rare.
 They can then be sliced thinly and used for sandwiches or even served as roasts.
-Slicing thinly and against the grain is crucial in making them tender enough to eat and enjoy.
+Slicing thinly and against the grain is crucial.